DARIAH-ERIC/lexicalresources/Events/LexMC2018/How-to-prepare-for-LexMC2018.md

 If you want one slide to last longer than 15 seconds, copy the contents from one slide to the next.

-Send us your presentations by 8pm on Sunday, December 2.
+Send us your presentations via email by 8pm on Sunday, December 2.

 Please, practice your presentation ahead of time, especially if you are not used to self-timed presentations.